NuevoFoundation/workshops/content/english/linux-basics/vm-import-setup.md

 ---
 title: "Using Virtual Machines Part 2"
-description: "Continuing the introductory guide to using virtual machines."
+description: "Continuing the introductory guide to using virtual machines"
 date: 2020-09-17
-prereq: "Completed Virtual Box set up and imported the Nuevo Linux Basics Virtual Machine."
 difficulty: "Intermediate"
 weight: 2
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ffcyyJXEhwY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Good work on getting the host environment ready!
 Now let's load the image of the hacked computer as a vm.*

+{{% notice info %}}
-## What is an image
+## What is an image?
+`Images` come in a variety of types.
+We have photographs, which are images.
+The images in computers are very similar.
+Both are copies of things from a single point in time.

 `Images` come in a variety of types.
 We have photographs, which are images.
 The images in computers are similar.
 Both are copies from a single point in time.
 This means what we will be working with is a copy of the computer that has been acting weird.
 Don't worry though, this won't hurt your computer!